-The following criteria are used by the Department of Education Resources Coordination Committee to establish eligibility for Enrolment at Jacana School for Autism under the category Autism Spectrum Disorder.
+The following criteria are used by the Department of Education to establish eligibility for enrolment at Jacana School for Autism under the category of Autism Spectrum Disorder.

-Less than 12 months old. – Evidence of significant defects in adaptive behaviour established by a composite score two standard deviations or more below the mean on the Vineland Adaptive Behaviour Scales- III.
+B Significant deficits in adaptive behaviour established by a composite score of two standard deviations or more below the mean on an approved standardised test of adaptive behaviours;

-E. A cognitive assessment may be requested.
-Less than 2 years old.
-A report of assessment is required from a registered psychologist which clearly indicates a cognitive functioning score (IQ).
-This report should be inclusive of observations of ASD traits by the psychologist, family, and where possible, teacher.
+D A cognitive assessmentthat is less than 2 years old from a registered psychologist which clearly indicates a cognitive functioning score (IQ).
+This report should include observations of ASD traits by the psychologist, family, and where possible, teacher.

 Please note that all speech, occupational therapist and Vineland assessments must be less than 12 months old.

 If all documentation is submitted and reports fall within the eligibility criteria, an application can be lodged through JSA.
 If there are no reports, families need to enrol at a local government school to obtain these reports.
 Following that, an application can be lodged through JSA once the reports have been acquired.
 If an application is submitted through a local primary school, the family/school should inform JSA they are submitting an application for funding but wish to attend JSA.